danielrehner/developer-guidebook/pages/persevere.md

 Anything significant will be harder than you think.

-Keep going anyway.
+Keep going.

 Anything significant will take longer than you think.

-Keep going anyway.
+Keep going.

 Things will get more challenging.

-Never stop anyway.
+Never stop.
 Embrace it.

 Never stop doing.